 Having guests over and need some guidance to make a Nonna approved dish.
 Between preparing your home to be guest approved, shopping and cooking food it is imperative to have some quick appetizers in your arsenal.
 Tomato & Mozzarella Skewers are a quick option for an antipasto dish for when you are entertaining.
 It is so simple and your guests will love the refreshing bite.
 Sounds easy enough?

-Wine Notes: everyone loves Prosecco, especially around Valentine’s Day!
+Wine Notes: everyone loves Prosecco, especially on the patio soaking up the summer sunshine!
 The Bottega Il Vino Dei Poeti Brut is the number one selling Prosecco in Canada, and with good reason.

 Olive oil packs major flavour upgrade to any dish.
 It helps to enhance spicy or sweet dishes being such a full bodied oil but is guilt free with its many health benefits.
 The benefits for olive oil are an endless list for beauty, health and cooking.
 There are so many different grades and types of olive oils it is great to be able to differentiate between them.

 Montepulciano D’Abruzzo and pizza, you really can’t ask for a better match!
 The Cantino Tollo Colle Secco is no exception, but its food pairing capabilities are not limited to just pizza.